kirakirakira/blog/personal-goals.md

 - [ ] Start doing daily/weekly code katas (http://codekata.com/)
 - [ ] Take the MongoDB course for Node.js developers (next one will probably start Dec/ Jan)
 - [ ] Do the Django Girls tutorial - found this cool gitbook they made https://www.gitbook.com/book/djangogirls/djangogirls-tutorial/details
+- [ ] Add more features to the blog, check out this: http://joshualande.com/jekyll-github-pages-poole/